hsd01/Creating_module_and_uploading_to_PYPI/README.md

 # Creating_module_and_uploading_to_PYPI

+This module is created for google sheet it helps google sheet csv file to take from google drive and plot graph for the desired column values.

 First make a folder I named my folder as greenDeck_Task2.
 In this folder create another folder with whatever name of package in here I named it as plot_chart.
 Inside plot_chart folder one python file exist which I created with name “__init__.py”.
 In here I wrote simple code to read google sheet and save as data frame I used pandas to read the file and store it in df variable.
 Then created function.
 Then I choose which column is going to be the x axis and which column is going to be y axis.
 Function plot_chart(x,y) takes two argument as x-axis and y-axis which will plot a graph
  Creating the package files